switch-model/Switch-USA-PG-ReEDS/README.md

   - `scenario_management.yml/settings_management/[various years]/all_cases`: levels for minimum and maximum capacity requirements
   - `regional_resource_tags.yml`: generator eligibility for state RPS, CES and minimum-capacity programs
     - eligibility for max-capacity programs (the national wind ban (`MaxCapTag_WindGrowth`) and an optional ban on individual technologies (`MaxCapTag_Ban`)) are specified manually in `model_definition.yml/generator_columns`, `resource_tags.yml/model_tag_values` and possibly `scenario_management.yml/settings_management/` as needed.

+**"hist5" fuel price forecasts**.
+The `make_hist5_fuel_price_forecast.py` script retrieves historical fuel prices by state for 2020-23 (eventually 2024) using the EIA open data API, then converts them to 2024 dollars and averages to create a "persistence" forecast for later years.
+This is placed in the user_fuel_price key if the user chooses a case with `fuel_price_forecast` equal to 'hist5' in pg/settings/extra_inputs/scenario_inputs.csv.
+Currently all the scenarios are set to use this flag.

 **Coal plant closures**.
 The `update_coal_closures.py` script retrieves data on expected near-term coal plant closures from [Global Energy